monoklabs/monok-docs/docs/api.rst

 sort (optional)   	The type of sort you wish the list of generated content
-                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity.
+                  	to have, either ‘popularity’ for most popular first or ‘date’ for latest articles first, default is popularity. entities (optional)     A boolean (true/false) for returning named entities in the article. (example: ‘entities=true’), A list of all available named entities is available here. default is false.
 ===================   	================================================================================================